ld4lt/linguistic-annotation/survey/required-features.md

 NIF supports entity linking, but no other form of semantic annotation, hence `(-)`.
 Web Annotation is widely used for entity linking, but it does not provide a designated vocabulary for entities, hence `(-)`.

-## Levels of linguistic analysis: sequential structure
+## D. Levels of linguistic analysis: sequential structure

 For a particular level of linguistic analysis, the vocabulary should
 - define (`+`) or address (`(+)`) the relevant units of annotation, and